softwaremmm/rundial/README.md

 However, the front base is special, as it should normally refer to a base which is not affected by the indel (in a normalised form).
 So AAAA -> AA should have the effect of A--A

+## Row preference
+The way in which rows of the vcf are applied depends on the priority placed on the different kind of changes.
+This is were all the subtle errors come about.

+One quirk to be aware is that passed indels trump filtered ref calls.
+So if you have a potential deletion with GT 0/0 followed by a single base ref call with some filter like STRAND_BIAS.
+The resulting base call will be ref rather than F.

+Current ordering (Note being het have effect):
+1. Filtered Null call
+2. Filtered indel
+3. Filtered snp/ref
+4. Passed Null call
+5. Passed homologous ref call indel (indel with gt 0/0)
+6. Passed homologous ref call
+7. Passed indel
+8. Passed snp